akdeepankar/DesignAir/README.md

 ## Inspiration

 As an Aspiring designer, I spend much of my time in Figma, constantly exploring design ideas and searching for the perfect fonts, color palettes and vectors.
 This process, though exciting, is time-consuming.
 So, I thought—why not simplify it?
-I decided to create a Chrome extension that streamlines my workflow, making it easier and faster to bring my design concepts to life.
+I decided to create DesignAir a Chrome extension that streamlines my workflow like the flow of Air, making it easier and faster to bring my design concepts to life.

 ## What it does